-- Selling and promoting Fairtrade products throughout all the outlets. - At least 50% of all menus are vegetarian and vegan across catering and accommodation. - Hospitality service is vegetarian and vegan as standard. - Ditch the Disposable initiative where disposable cups are now priced at 50p. - Community food growing projects such as Bentham's Farm. - Water fountains located throughout campus. - Powered by Plants initiative is a UCL-wide campaign to make all events and meetings 100% vegetarian.
+- Selling and promoting Fairtrade products throughout all the outlets. - At least 50% of all menus are vegetarian and vegan across catering and accommodation. - Hospitality service is vegetarian and vegan as standard. - Ditch the Disposable initiative where disposable cups are now priced at 50p. - Community food growing projects such as Bentham's Farm and The Global Generation Skip Garden. - Water fountains located throughout campus. - Powered by Plants initiative is a UCL-wide campaign to make all events and meetings 100% vegetarian.

 5.8.
-Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?
+Does the institution apply sustainability criteria when making decisions about supply procurement?

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is not engaged in efforts to increase sustainability of procurement. - There are no sustainability guidelines for supply procurement.
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points)

+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points)

+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point)

+There are no sustainability guidelines for supply procurement.
+(0 points)